 This aerosol species is virtually always underestimated.
-Several factors contribute to this error: Besides some minor direct emissions of sulfate particles, most of the aerosol sulfate is secondary, created from oxidation of SO2 in the gas-phase and within the aqueous-phase in cloud droplets.
+Several factors contribute to this error: Besides some minor direct emissions of sulfate particles, most of the aerosol sulfate is secondary, created from oxidation of SO2 in the gasphase and within the aqueous-phase in cloud droplets.
 Studies have shown that the amount of sulfate produced in clouds is substantial and even dominating (Walcek and Taylor, 1986; Rasch et al., 2000).
 COSMO-ART currently lacks a parameterization for this pathway.
 Therefore, especially during periods with cloudy conditions, the underestimation of SO42- is likely explained by this missing process.
-The missing conversion of SO_2 to SO_4^{2-} is also consistent with too high levels of SO2 in our model.
+The missing conversion of SO2 to SO42- is also consistent with too high levels of SO2 in our model.
+Aksoyoglu et al. (2011) simulated the summer 2006 period with another modeling system including in-cloud oxidation of SO2 and found better agreement.

+Whether this can be attributed to in-cloud sulfur oxidation is unclear.
 In addition to the oxidation issue it was shown that the regional (e.g. Wagstrom and Pandis, 2011) and even intercontinental (e.g. Liu and Mauzerall, 2007) contributions to sulfate aerosol mass are higher than for other aerosol categories like nitrate.
 Inflow of aerosol concentrations at the lateral boundaries is realized by a smooth transition to values from a given profile or a coarser grid model, this is called relaxation.
 While we do relax our model at the lateral boundaries against data from a global chemistry transport model (CTM) for gas-phase species, we could not provide similar boundary conditions for aerosol species.
 Instead we relax against a mean profile from a previous run (which is also low in sulfate).
 Therefore, only very little long-range transport of sulfate is simulated (approx. 0.2 to $0.4\,\mu g\,m^{-3}$ surface concentration), contributing to this underestimation.
 A sensitivity study with strongly increased lateral sulfate showed a noticeable but insufficient increase of sulfate at the grid boxes of the AMS measurement stations.
-Finally, oceanic emissions of dimethyl sulfate (DMS) have also been shown to contribute to aerosol SO42- levels (Gondwe et al., 2003).
+Finally, oceanic emissions of dimethyl sulfate (DMS) have also been shown to contribute to aerosol SO_4^{2-} levels (Gondwe et al., 2003).
 A parameterization has recently been included (Lundgren, 2010) in COSMO-ART but was not yet used in our studies.
-Sensitivity studies showed, though, that sulfate originating from maritime DMS emissions has no substantial influence over continential regions, which again indicates the importance of cloud processing of SO_2 .
+Sensitivity studies showed, though, that sulfate originating from maritime DMS emissions has no substantial influence over continential regions, which again indicates the importance of cloud processing of SO2.
 Oxidation of sulfates in clouds will be included via a comprehensive wet scavenging and aqueous-phase chemistry scheme, currently under development at Empa.